wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Discipline.md

 Composure: Activate while stunned/disrupted.
 Gain DEF/STA
 Habit: Upgrade a slot with “each turn you slot the same action type here, gain more STA.
 When you slot a different action type, downgrade.”
 Favored Technique: Upgrade a slot with "each turn you slot the same skill here, it gains ATK/DEF.
 When you slot a different skill, downgrade."
 Stomp: Attack.
-Deal extra damage if enemy is resting
+Deal damage scaling with enemy missing STA
 Charge: Attack.
 Deal damage scaling with your STA